-In 1993, he served as a partner at the Florida Heart Group in the Florida Hospital Medical Group and remained in that role for an impressive 21 years.
+After working in the private practice of Cardiology in Upstate New York, he joined the Florida Heart Group in the Florida Hospital Medical Group in 1993, became a partner in that practice and remained in that role for an impressive 21 years.
 In 2014, he decided to depart from a private practice setting and accepted a staff cardiologist position at the Orlando Veterans Administration Medical Center.
-He was later appointed chief of cardiology, where he now dedicates his time to crafting a new Cardiology Section in preparation for the center’s transition to the new tertiary care hospital in Lake Nona, Fla.
+He was later appointed Chief of Cardiology, where he now dedicates his time to crafting a new Cardiology Section in preparation for the center’s transition to the new tertiary care hospital in Lake Nona, Fl.

 Board certified in cardiovascular disease and internal medicine, Dr. Milunski’s skills earned him several accolades and honors throughout his career, including the Regional Top Doctor in 2013 and 2014, the Best Doctor in America in 2011 and the Physician of the Quarter in 2002.
 He is an active member of the American Heart Association and is a fellow of the American College of Physicians and the American College of Cardiology.

 In his free time, Dr. Milunski enjoys spending time with his family, traveling, hiking and spending time outdoors.
 With a successful career at hand, he attributes his achievements to remaining focused on providing optimal patient care.
-He plans to maintain his success by expanding the Cardiology Department at the Orlando Veterans Administration Medical Center.
+He plans to maintain his success by expanding the Cardiology Section at the Orlando Veterans Affairs Medical Center.

 Share this entry